 Do you have a ranking system?

 Yes, we use a three-tiered belt system (blue, brown & black).
 Beginners do not wear rank.

 What should I wear?

-The school uniform is simple and practical – plain black shorts or sweats (women may wear black yoga pants), a school t-shirt (a plain black t-shirt is acceptable, too), your rank belt and what we call 'dedicated' athletic shoes, meaning you only wear them for training (we recommend black wrestling shoes from Asics or Adidas).
+The school uniform is simple and practical – a medium weight pullover-style uniform top (made by Century) resembling a traditional 'gi,' plain black shorts or gi pants and what we call 'mat-dedicated' athletic shoes, meaning you only wear them for training (we recommend black wrestling shoes from Asics or Adidas or indoor soccer shoes).

 How long does it take to become reasonably skilled?

-That depends on the individual student's aptitude but after just a few months of training, there is generally a marked difference between a newer student and a day-one beginner.
+That depends on the individual student's aptitude but there is generally a marked difference between a newer student and a day-one beginner after just a few months of training.

 Consider this, though, if it's going to take a year or more to get past that feeling of wandering around in the dark that every beginner goes through, that time is going to pass whether you train or not, so you might as well train... and the sooner you start, the sooner you can look back and say, "I don't know why I didn't start sooner."